 Patient 6: 32-year-old without fever with an acute-phase titer of <1:64 followed by a convalescent-phase IgG titer of 1:512.

 Three of the six patients were treated for active babesiosis.
-And all of the patients recovered from Lyme disease.
+All of the patients recovered from Lyme disease.

 “Our finding of B. microti co-infection documents the increasing clinical relevance of this emerging infection,” the authors write.